K. K. Viswanathan: Political Career

 Vishwanathan edited a Malayalam Weekly named The Republic and ably projected Congress policies and programmes which gained acceptance and support from the common people.
 He was the Secretary of the State Congress Legislative Party during 1957-60 and 1960–64 and the General Secretary of the KPCC from 1966 to 1969.
 The first ever AICC session held in Kerala was successfully organized by him in Ernakulam in 1966.
 After the split in Congress ranks in 1969, he, as the Convener of the ad hoc KPCC, was responsible in establishing the Congress Party on strong foundations.
 He was later elected as President of the KPCC in 1970, followed by his re-election to the same post in December, 1972.

-In addition to his Parliamentary work, Viswanathan was Chairman of the State Evaluation Committee of Programmes for the Scheduled Casters and the Scheduled Tribes during the first and the Second Five Year Plans; was a member on the Kerala State Food Advisory Committee, the Public Health Advisory Committee, the High Power Committee on Land Reforms, the Estimates Committee, the Assurance Committee and the Rules Committee.
+In addition to his Parliamentary work, Viswanathan was Chairman of the State Evaluation Committee of Programmes for the Scheduled Castes and the Scheduled Tribes during the first and the Second Five Year Plans; was a member on the Kerala State Food Advisory Committee, the Public Health Advisory Committee, the High Power Committee on Land Reforms, the Estimates Committee, the Assurance Committee and the Rules Committee.
 He organized an All India exhibition during the Centenary of Narayana Guru in 1956.

 As president of various important trade unions, he actively participated in several labor welfare programmes for nearly two decades.
 Besides, he played a prominent role in the adult franchise movement as a pre-condition to the induction of Responsible Government in the Cochin State.

 During his tenure in the Congress, Viswanathan took a very keen interest in reorganizing the KPCC and secured far better representation on it for the Harijans, minority communities and the youth which enhanced the party's involvement in the lives of all categories of people in the State, lending it a greater democratic touch.
 He also helped opening of hotels and restaurants managed by the Harijans.
 He played a notable role in raising and developing the Congress Seva Dal into a 25,000 strong trained volunteer organization.

-During his long and eventful public life in Kerala, Viswanathan could see through many an ambitious and progressive reform in political as well as social spheres.
-He was able to elicit all round admiration and respect for his intellectual honesty and wisdom even from his seniors.
-He came to be considered a friend, philosopher and guide by his junior colleagues.
-Even amongst opposition party members there was great appreciation of his transparent sincerity and he was held in high esteem and affection for his qualities of head and heart.